dcraig327/backup/README.md

 ### project direction ###
-* bash scripts to manage the backup
+* program to manage the backup
+  * port the shell scripts to js for cross-platform
   * perform backup via rsync / syncoid
   * scheduled via cronjob
-  * input/output data in files accessable by backup.sh
+* input/output data via json files
 * to revert from a previous snapshot
   * instructions on restoring from rescue mode or a live disc
   * create a custom grub / boot entry